akercheval/si/README.md

 just haven't tried it yet.
   * If it does, you'd need to specify to write to a .c file as opposed to a .cpp one.
-* This program is, because of Windows's weird encoding of accented characters, only questionably compatible with Windows.
-Everything here is encoded in UTF-8, for the curious.
+* This program is, because of Windows's weird ANSI encoding of accented characters
+* (and my limited experience with dealing with it), only questionably compatible with
+* Windows at the moment.
+But let's be real, why were you coding on Windows anyway?

 #####Planned updates: